About Dave O’Sullivan And The ProSport Academy…

 … I’m no longer going in with any perceived ideas or some special exercise that everyone’s going to get.

-The structure and the system allows me the ability to look and listen to the person, putting the clues in their story together…
+The structure and system gives me the ability to look and listen to the person, putting the clues in their story together…

 …to make sense of the objective assessment and the motor adaptations laid down by their nervous system as a result of previous injuries/stressors.